longhorn/website/content/docs/1.0.1/advanced-resources/deploy/airgap.md

 ## Requirements:
   - Deploy Longhorn Components images to your own registry.
-  - Deploy Kuberntes CSI driver components images to your own registry.
+  - Deploy Kubernetes CSI driver components images to your own registry.

 #### Note:
   - A full list of all needed images is in [longhorn-images.txt](https://raw.githubusercontent.com/longhorn/longhorn/v1.0.1/deploy/longhorn-images.txt).
 First, download the images list by running: